tiramisutes/JinLab.com/content/post/_index/content.md

 fragment = "content"
 weight = 100

-title = "Fragment showcase"
+title = "Post showcase"
 +++

-List of all currently available default fragments in Syna.
+List of all currently available papers publish in this website.